Labirintami/doc/docs/list/api/list_itemheight_config.md

 title: itemHeight
 ---

-@short:
-sets the height of an item
+@short: sets the height of an item

-@default:
-37

-@type: number|string
+@signature: itemHeight?: number | string;

+@default:37

 @example:
 // sets the height of an item as a number